tjme/opinionate/README.md

 Or rather, [PostGraphile](https://github.com/graphile/postgraphile) is used to automatically generate a GraphQL API/back-end (derived from your existing database, using introspection).
 Then the front-end components are generated similarly from the GraphQL using ES6 template files, and any additional metadata you can provide (see below).

-This version of Opinionate includes built-in templates that generate a fully functional front-ends using the latest frameworks and technologies, including [Apollo Client](https://www.apollographql.com/docs/angular).
+This version of Opinionate includes built-in templates that generate functional front-ends using the latest frameworks and technologies.
 The generated code is [TypeScript](https://www.typescriptlang.org) (and HTML templates) and is fully human-readable, enabling ongoing development and hand crafting.
 Alternatively, you can refine or customize the templates to better suit your needs, or you can create your own (which could target other technologies, such as React, see below).

 Alternatively, Opinionate can be used with other GraphQL server-side technologies, to automatically generate just the front-end/client.